 We’re also seeing brands invest in initiatives far removed from the typical content marketing and sales funnel.
 From coffee table books and print magazines to podcasts and full feature movies, brands are focusing on different methods that cut through the noisy landscape.

-In fact, in a quest to profiles entrepreneurs, Shopify has entered the world of TV/film production.
+In fact, Shopify has entered the world of TV/film production.
 The first wave of content will be a series of 20 to 30 minutes profiling entrepreneurs, something which is at the core of their company.